-The author investigates the mind of the woman who commits murder.
-Although they may find it deeply disturbing, many people have a morbid fascination with the notion that women - givers of life - are capable of ruthlessly taking it.
-Indeed, throughout history the view seems to have prevailed that women are not inclined to commit violent crimes.
-But Pistorius shows that this is not in fact the case.
-She examines more than 50 documented cases of South African female killers, categorised according to the nature of their crimes - e.g. love triangles, battered women, poisoners - and she develops a new hypothesis to explain the psychology of that rare woman, the female serial killer.
+In Fatal Females, investigative psychologist and former police profiler Micki Pistorius examines the minds and motives of women who kill.
+Throughout history the view seems to have prevailed that it is not in women's nature to commit violent crime, but Pistorius shows that this is not in fact the case.
+Women, givers of life, are indeed capable of ruthlessly taking life.
+She examines more than fifty documented cases of South African female killers, categorised according to the nature of the crime - for example, infanticide, spree killings, stalkers, poisoners - and she presents her new hypothesis to explain the psychology of that rare individual, the female serial killer.